 Gail's Enchilada Sauce or Gravy is an easy delicious Tex-Mex style sauce to put over enchilada's.
 Use with cheese or beef enchiladas.

-The story behind Gail's Enchilada Sauce or Gravy
+The story behind Gail's Homemade Tex-Mex Style Red Enchilada Sauce ( Gravy)

 My husband's mother was raised in Texas and was an excellent Tex-Mex cook.
 When she made enchiladas, always with a combination of mild cheddar and jack cheese, this is the "gravy" she would make to put over them.
 Generally, when I make enchilada sauce, I make it with dried chilies, but this recipe for Gail's Enchilada Sauce or Gravy is certainly easier and still very tasty.